Resources

 ---|---|---|

-National Institutes of Health | “This Funding Opportunity Announcement (FOA) encourages multidisciplinary projects to investigate the potential health risks of environmental exposures of concern to a community and to develop and implement an environmental public health action plan based on research findings.
-Application budgets are limited to $500K Direct Cost.” | October 5th, 2023 |
+NIH | "This opportunity encourages multidisciplinary projects to investigate the potential health risks of environmental exposures of concern to a community and to develop and implement an environmental public health action plan based on research findings." | October 5th, 2024 |

-National Institutes of Health | “This initiative will support intervention research that addresses structural racism and discrimination in order to improve minority health or reduce health disparities.
-Application budgets are limited to $500,000 direct costs annually, not including consortia F&A.” | October 10th, 2023 |
+NIH | “This initiative will support intervention research that addresses structural racism and discrimination (SRD) in order to improve minority health or reduce health disparities.” | October 9th, 2024 |

-National Institutes of Health | "The purpose of this notice of funding opportunity is to support planning and development, including pilot or feasibility research, to improve health in Native American populations.
+NIH | "The purpose of this notice of funding opportunity is to support planning and development, including pilot or feasibility research, to improve health in Native American populations.
 Proposed research may address health promotion, disease prevention, treatment, recovery, or services research to inform intervention implementation and dissemination." | October 15th, 2024 |

 QueensCare Charitable Grants | "QueensCare makes grants to 501(c)3 nonprofit agencies providing healthcare services to low-income residents of Los Angeles County.
 Most funding is awarded to programs serving individuals and families residing in QueensCare’s Primary and Secondary Service Areas.
 Applications must align with the healthcare purpose of one or more of QueensCare’s 13 Funds.
 QueensCare gives preference to agencies that have operated successfully for at least three years." | Rolling |